dumith-eranga/talks/scrum/presentation.md

 <!--
     - Sprint Goal & Timebox cannot change
     - Sprint ends when the timebox expires
+    - Cannot be lengthened or shortened
     - Product owner can cancel a sprint
     - Max sprint time-box: 4 weeks
     - No break between sprints
+    - Every event is an opportunity to inspect & adapt
+    - Development team should not be inetrrupted during the sprint

+    - As the items get decomposed, the sprint backlog changes and may grow
+    - The Development team works with the Product Owner to add (pull) / remove work to meet the team capacity

+    Product Backlog Grooming
+        - Not time-boxed
+        - Not a designated meeting
+        - As and when the team requests
+        - Not exceeding 10% of team's time
+        - Progressive elaboration
+        - Participants:
+            - Product Owner
+            - Development Team

+        - Prioritize
+        - Split
+        - Discard
+        - Add

+        - Only one product backlog - even if multiple teams are working on the same product

+        - Goals:
+            - identify dependencies / gaps for story prioritization
+            - ensure enough product backlog items for 2+ sprints
+            - endure stories are details enough to det to DoD
+            - ensure first-cut items are ready for planning
+            - familiarize team with PBIs before planning session & raise clarifications

+        - User Story definition
+            - Product Owner - business requirements
+            - Development Team - technical details

+        - Story level estimations are made
+        - Acceptance Criteria are specified
+        - Defintion of Ready (DoR) is met
+            - descriptive enough for all team members can understand what is to be done
+            - include a clear statement of business value so the PO can prioritize
+            - include any required enabling specs (wireframes etc)
+            - fully meet INVEST criteria for user stories
+            - performance / tracking criteria are defined
+            - free from external dependencies (nothing beyond teams control must be done to complete the work)

+        - Vision -> Roadmap Planning -> Release Planning -> Sprint Planning
+        - Vision -> Strategy -> Goal -> Requirements

     Sprint Planning
         - Duration: 2hrs per 1 week of sprint work

+        - Refine first-cut PBIs and make a commitment
+        - Agree on the sprint goal
+        - Agree on acceptance criteria
+        - Agree on Definition of Done (DoD)
+        - Estimate the work (task level)
+        - Agree on plans for Research Spikes - as detailed as possible
+        - Share meeting minutes
+        - Team owns the session

+        - Descope larger items due to not enough capacity & fill the gap with low-priority items
+        - Elaborate / split items
+        - Re-order items
+            - code-reuse
+            - reduce effort for later stories

         - Inputs:
             - Product Backlog
             - Capacity / Velocity